bcgov/bc-econ-status-indices/README.md

 bc-econ-status-indices
 ============================

-A set of R scripts to use tidied statscan taxdata and develop area-based economic status indices for British Columbia.
+A set of R scripts that use tidied statscan taxdata to develop area-based economic status indices for British Columbia.